AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 ### Level Sync with 3ds Max

-New level sync workflows let you automatically rebuild your Vray scenes in Stingray.
+New level sync workflows let you automatically rebuild your 3ds Max scenes in Stingray.
 Once 3ds Max is linked to the Stingray editor, scene assets can be automatically or manually tagged, and then reproduced with the same layout in Stingray.
 Modifications you make to the assets in 3ds Max are then updated inside Stingray.
 This makes it easier to build, iterate, review and change scenes, without having to manually reproduce layouts in two tools.
 See ~{ Level Sync with Maya, Maya LT, or 3ds Max }~.

 ### Capture frames to disk